Attraction of the Week: Sabino Canyon in Tucson

 *Bring with plenty of water bottles.
 Or, better yet, wear a camelbak for easy access.

 *Visit outside of the hot summer season.
-100+ degree and sunny skies is way too hot for any type of hike, pools or not.
+100+ degrees and sunny skies is way too hot for any type of hike, pools or not.

 *Remember that you are in a harsh, dry desert climate.
-Drink more water than you are used to and be sure to eat salty snacks to replace lost electrolytes.
+Load up on the water (more than usual).
+Also eat salty snacks to replace lost electrolytes.

-*Bring with sunglasses and a hat to block some of the harsh rays.
+*Wear sunglasses and a hat to block out some of the intense UV rays.

 *Do not let the short distances of the hikes fool you.
 Hiking in the desert is no easy feat with the intense sunshine, many rocks to climb over and prickly plants to avoid, and risk of dehydration.
-I recommend hiking a much shorter distance than you are accustomed to on your first visit.
+I recommend keeping hikes short on your first visit until you are more accustomed to harsh desert conditions.

-*A first aid kit should always be on hand especially if you get stung by a cactus.
-From personal expeience, you will definitely want to try avoid brushing into these sharp needles which are a pain to take out.
+*A first aid kit should always be on hand, as a safety measure.
+From personal experience, you will definitely want to try avoid brushing into sharp cactus needles which are a pain to take out.
 Ouch!